Chongo Mulenga

 Chongo Ezra Mulenga (born 19 August 1998) is a Zambian badminton player.
+He is a silver medalist in the men's doubles at the 2026 African Championships.
 In 2013, he won the men's singles title at the Ethiopia International tournament.
 In 2014, he placed third at the Uganda International in the mixed doubles event partnered with Ogar Siamupangila.
 Mulenga represented his country at the 2014 and 2018 Commonwealth Games.